LAION-AI/Open-Assistant/bot/README.md

-# open-chat-gpt
+# open-assistant

-This is the github repo for the open-chat-gpt project.
+This is the github repo for the open-assistant project.
 We are currently building a discord bot in order to make everyone contribute with great prompts and answers.
 Join us!
 https://discord.gg/ZUfPw6jP